GuardianLabs/ERCs/ERCS/erc-draft_composite_policy.md

 For example, a policy stating "be over 21 years old and a citizen" comprises two artifacts: "be over 21 years old" and "be a citizen".
 While one could define a single artifact encompassing both requirements, it is generally recommended to maintain granularity that reflects natural divisions of logic.

-Artifacts in this proposal are implemented as smart contracts, allowing them to represent not only rules but also arbitrary transactions.
+Artifacts in this proposal are implemented as smart contracts, allowing them to represent not only rules but also arbitrary operations across any context - on-chain transactions, off-chain actions, administrative workflows, or any other decision point requiring policy enforcement.
 Consequently, logical operators like "and" are also implemented as artifacts.

 This construction system - which allows for modifying components and dynamically supplying them with data - is defined by this standard.